AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 +++Using Learning Manager Box connector

-1. The CSV files from external systems should be placed  at  the following path:&nbsp;
+1. The CSV files from external systems should be placed  at  the following path:

 `code $OPERATION$/$OBJECT_TYPE$/$SUB_OBJECT_TYPE$/data.csv`

-**Note:&nbsp;**In the July 2016 Release, only import of users is allowed.
+**Note:** In the July 2016 Release, only import of users is allowed.
 Therefore to use the Box connector, you must ensure that the CSV files are placed in the following folder:
 `code Home/import/user/internal/*.csv`

 2. The Box connector takes all rows from CSV files, so it is important that the row corresponding to a user in one CSV does not appear in any other CSVs.

 3. All CSVs should contain the columns specified in the mapping.

-4. All the required CSVs should be present in the folder before the process begins.&nbsp;
+4. All the required CSVs should be present in the folder before the process begins.

 While importing users into Learning Manager, Administrator also need to know how users are managed in Learning Manager.
-Refer to [User Management Help](../integration-admin/feature-summary/migration-manual.md#usermanagement) to know more information.&nbsp;
+Refer to [User Management Help](../integration-admin/feature-summary/migration-manual.md#usermanagement) to know more information.

 +++